syamsoul/php-db-wow/README.md

-# php-easy-db
+# Introduction
-This package will make your life easier in handling MySQL database.
+This package (syamsoulcc/php-easy-db) will make your life easier in handling MySQL database.